STAIRlab/opensees-gallery/content/en/examples/FrameHockle/index.md

 <span class="math inline"><em>τ</em></span>.</figcaption>
 </figure>

-This investigation leveraged the [`FEDEASLab`](https://fedeas.net/Functions/latest/) toolbox for nonlinear finite element analysis.
+This investigation leveraged the <a href="https://fedeas.net" style="pointer-events: none;"><code>FEDEASLab</code></a> toolbox for nonlinear finite element analysis.
+Documentation is under development and expected to be published in Summer 2025.
+Source code for the geometric transformation framework is available on [GitHub](https://github.com/claudioperez/GeometricTransformations).

 # References